Skip to main content

 Evaluation

-Activities carried out within the framework of the integration action plans have been reviewed in activity reports for 2014, 2017-2018, and 2019.
+Activities carried out within the framework of the integration action plans have been reviewed through activity report 2014 activity report 2017-2018, and activity report 2019.
+However, no official evaluation of the integration of TCNs has been published in Croatia.

 The international Migrant Integration Policy Index (MIPEX) points out that, just like in most Central and Eastern European countries, immigrants in Croatia enjoy basic rights and security, but not equal opportunities.
 The country's approach to integration is therefore classified as providing ‘equality on paper’, with Croatia scoring 39 out of 100 points on the MIPEX 2020 scale, with the average score being 49.